karthikbadam/GroupAwareness/README.md

 ## How to Run

-1. Before deploying the application, have a MongoDB service running on the background by opening your terminal or command prompt and running `mongod` or `sudo mongod` (depending on your access privileges).
+1. Before deploying the application, have a MongoDB service running on the background by opening your terminal or command prompt and running `mongod` or `sudo mongod` (depending on your access privileges or whatever works).
 2. Now, open the project folder through a new command prompt or terminal tab. `cd PATH/TO/FOLDER`
 3. Run `npm start` to start the application at port 3000.